CityOfNewYork/growingupnyc/wp-content/plugins/media-cleaner/readme.txt

 The Pro version adds Filesystem Analysis, extra support for complex plugins, Live Site option and WP-CLI support.

-With the Filesystem Analysis, [Media Cleaner Pro](https://meowapps.com/media-cleaner) scans your physical /uploads directory, and match it against the Media Library.
+With the Filesystem Analysis, [Media Cleaner Pro](https://meowapps.com/plugin/media-cleaner/) scans your physical /uploads directory, and match it against the Media Library.
 It also has extra support for complex plugins, such as:

 - ACF (+ ACF Widgets)
 - Divi Builder
 - Fusion Builder (Avada)
+- WPBakery Page Builder
-- Visual Composer (WPBakery)
+- Visual Composer
 - Elementor
 - Beaver Builder
 - Brizy Builder
 - Oxygen Builder
+- Slider Revolution
+- Avia Framework
-- And more (Theme X, ZipList Recipe, UberMenu...)
+- And more (Theme X, ZipList Recipe, WP Residence, WCFM MarketPlace, UberMenu...)

 The Live Site option will analyze the online version of your website, which might enhance the accuracy of the Cleaner in edge-cases.

-Last but not least, [Media Cleaner Pro](https://meowapps.com/media-cleaner) has support for WP-CLI.
+Last but not least, [Media Cleaner Pro](https://meowapps.com/plugin/media-cleaner/) has support for WP-CLI.
 If you have direct access (SSH) to your server, you will be able to run the plugin at a much higher speed or have it ran automatically, if you like.

 === AGAIN, BE CAREFUL ===